YCL-Ok/CABS_Plus/src/qwen2.5_leaderboard2_experiments/README.md

 - **m**: Total number of elements in each group for pruning (required for `nm` pruning).
 - **sparsity_level**: Defines the target sparsity level for pruning (required for `random` and `magnitude` pruning).
 - **pruning_method**: Specifies the pruning method (`nm`, `random`, `magnitude`).
+- **max_steps**: The maximum number of iterations for the AWA algorithm to run.
+- **x0:** The initial starting point (center) for the coefficient search space.
+A value of 1.0 represents standard task vector addition.
+- **bounds:** Defines the lower and upper limits for the coefficient search space to prevent extreme scaling.
+- **sigma0:** The initial step size for the AWA search distribution.
+- **popsize:** The number of candidate solutions generated and evaluated in each evolutionary generation.

 ## Results